The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the stress-energy-momentum tensor

 Other unphysical energy-momentum tensors correspondingly are

 together with more complicated trace part

-In $5$D KK theories, $\hat T_{\mu5}$ may be interpreted as the current density by help of conservation law $\hat D_{\mu}\hat T^{\mu}\,_{5}=0$.
-In our approach, it is not only easy to find physical roles or consequences of components $\hat T_{\mu i}$ and $\hat T_{ij}$ but also to obtain an analogues of those in the $4$D Einstein's theory of gravity.
-Now, we can calculate the trace of the full $\hat T_{AB}$ (i.e. $\hat T$) by using The trace is easily obtained by employing in the manner of equations (\ref{tsee1}) and (\ref{tsee2}).
-The result will not here be considered further, however the resulting form can be checked on due to the fact that $\hat T=-(N/4)\hat R^{2}_{ABCD}$ (from equation (\ref{set})) with equation (\ref{rlag}).
-It is no difficult to conjecture that, the absence of non-Abelian gauge fields $A_{\mu}^{\alpha}=0$ we only get pure gravitational stress-energy tensor $\hat{T}_{\mu\nu}={T}^{(g)}_{\mu\nu}$ with $\hat{T}_{\mu i}=\hat{T}_{ij}=0$.
+In $5$D KK theories, $\hat T_{\mu5}$ may be interpreted as the current density with the help of conservation law $\hat D_{\mu}\hat T^{\mu}\,_{5}=0$.
+In our approach, it is not only easy to find physical roles or consequences of components $\hat T_{\mu i}$ and $\hat T_{ij}$ but also to obtain analogues of those in the $4$D Einstein's theory of gravity.